 How to use a clothes brush to get shaved hair out of clothes

 Lint rollers are very effective at removing hairs, but if you are looking for something more sustainable, a clothes brush is your answer.
 Take a clothes brush and rub it over your clothes and the hair should stick to the brush.

 This clothes brush from Amazon has a unique method for removing the hair from the brush.
 Simply dip it into the base to remove the hair and then empty it when full.
 It’s such a brilliant idea!

 How to use a pet hair roller to get rid of cut hair

 If you already have a pet hair roller like the one below, it can double up as a clothes hair remover too.
-It works brilliantly at removing pet hair from furnishings but I have also found it works on clothing.
+It works brilliantly at removing pet hair from furnishings and carpets but I have also found it works on clothing.
 I find it a little bit clunky to use on small items of clothing, a clothes brush or a lint roller is better.